-Quoits must be placed over the cone so that the top of the cone is visible above the quoit.
+Quoits must be dropped over the cone so that the top of the cone is visible above the quoit.

-1 tyre on the 2 metre mark at the changeover end, offset between the bending pole lines.
+1 tyre on the 3 metre mark at the changeover end, offset between the bending pole lines.
 5 bending poles in the standard positions.

 The rider rides to the tyre at the changeover end, goes through the tyre, remounts and rides to cross the Start/Finish line.
 The whole of the tyre must stay beyond the fifth pole at the changeover end of the arena.
+If it moves outside this area it must be replaced immediately in any way by the rider.
 Consequently, the fifth pole is considered as part of the equipment for this game and must be replaced if knocked down.